adform/adform-ios-sdk/README.md

 # Release Notes

-This part lists release notes from all versions of Adform Mobile Advertising Android SDK.
+This part lists release notes from all versions of Adform Mobile Advertising iOS SDK.

+## 0.2

+### New Features

+* Added interstitial ads support;

+### Additional dependencies

+Don't forget to add new dependancies to your project if you are updating our SDK from 0.1.x version.

+* EventKit.framework
+* EventKitUI.framework
+* MediaPlayer.framework
+* CoreTelephony.framework

 ## 0.1.2

 ### New Features

 * Refresh Rate override option added;
-* onAdLoadFail listener added;
+* AFBannerViewDelegate and AFInterstitialViewDelegate protocols added;

 ## 0.1.1